25 Ways on How to Accept A Breakup And Finally Move On

 Stay calm and respect your ex’s decision.
 This is hard, especially if your ex caught you off guard and you didn’t have any idea that your partner would end your relationship.

+Still, try.
 There will be many ways how to accept a breakup you didn’t want, and we’ll get to that later.
+Remember to keep your composure and end the conversation as soon as possible.

-Learning the stages of breakup?
+Learning the stages of a breakup

 Before you try and understand how to accept a breakup, you will first understand and be familiar with its stages.